mathspp/mathspp/pages/02.blog/accepting-the-psf-community-service-award/item.md

 So, as I continue to write about Python online, share Python with everyone I cross paths with, and invest more and more time into EuroPython and PyCon Portugal, I felt an incredible sense of validation when I received the PSF email saying I was receiving the Community Service Award.
 I don't know if this is weird to say or not, but I felt understood and validated.
-I felt like the award validated my passion for the community and the time I devoted for the community.
+I felt like the award validated my passion for the community and the time I devoted to the community.
 I think that's it.

 ### Honoured